Macworld Editorial Director Jason Snell has created a video describing how to use Join Together.

 Updated in Join Together 7.3.0 - March 26, 2015:

 - Artwork can now be applied to the final joined file

 - Lossless encoding now supports 16-bit/44.1, 48 kHz and 24-bit/44.1, 48, 88.2, 96 kHz

 This update is free for all registered users of Join Together 7.x.

-- Macintosh computer running OS X 10.8
+- Macintosh computer running OS X 10.8 or later

 - (Compatible with OS X 10.10 Yosemite)

 - Gatekeeper Security: Join Together is signed with an authorized Apple Developer ID